 Queen of Heaven Pendant Necklace

 Sterling Silver and Bamboo Hand Painted Las Flores Pendant Necklace by Artist’s Bernadette Marquez and Arthur Lopez.
-This handmade necklace features a cabochon of bamboo hand painted of Las Flores Pendant Necklace bezel set in a round sterling silver pendant surrounded with hand stamps and sterling silver flowers.
-This pendant measures 2 inches X 2 1/4 inches with a 1/2 inch bail and is 24 inches in length.
+This necklace features a sterling silver bezel set bamboo cabochon hand painted of Las Flores (flowers)e with hand stamps and sterling silver flowers.
+This pendant measures 2 inches x 2 1/4 inches with a 1/2 inch bail and is 24 inches.

 Bernadette & Arthur